 In October 2017, the City Auditor issued report 17-06, Audit of Retirement Services: Greater Transparency Needed in the Budgeting Process, Interactions Among Stakeholders, Investment Policies, and Plan Administration.
 The report was published with five separate findings which are covered in 25 different recommendations and five of the 25 recommendations are addressed to the City.
-ORS has addressed and completed all but one of the recommendations over which they have control.
-The last recommendation to update the performance measures for the budget has been partly implemented with a goal of completion by June 2023.
+ORS has addressed and completed all of the recommendations this past fiscal year with the addition of new performance measures in the budget process.